-- How many bicycle accident cases have you taken to trial?
+- How many bicycle/pedestrian accident cases have you handled?

-- How many bicycle accident cases have you previously handled?
+- How many accident or injury cases have you taken to trial?

-- Are you well-versed in the traffic laws pertaining to cyclists?
+- Are you well-versed in the traffic laws pertaining to cyclists or pedestrians?

-- Do you have experience representing victims of bicycle accidents with injuries or sustained medical problems resulting from a crash?
+- Do you have experience representing victims of bicycle or pedestrian accidents with injuries or sustained medical problems?